Samurai Jack: Battle Through Time

-Samurai Jack: Battle Through Time is an action-adventure video game based on the American animated television series Samurai Jack.
-It was developed by Soleil Ltd., a then subsidiary studio of the Japanese video game developer Valhalla Game Studios and published by Adult Swim Games.
-The game serves as an alternative scenario that takes place during the show's series finale in its final season.
-It was released on August 21, 2020 for iOS, macOS, Nintendo Switch, PlayStation 4, Windows, and Xbox One, and received generally mixed to positive reviews from critics.
+Samurai Jack: Battle Through Time is a 2020 action-adventure game developed by Soleil and published by Adult Swim Games.
+It is based on the American animated television series Samurai Jack.
+The game serves as an alternative scenario that takes place during the show's series finale in its final season; the show's creator, Genndy Tartakovsky, confirmed it to be canon to the series.
+It was released on August 21, 2020, for iOS and macOS (through Apple Arcade), Nintendo Switch, PlayStation 4, Windows, and Xbox One, and received generally positive reviews from critics.

-This is the first Samurai Jack video game to be released on Microsoft and Apple platforms, as Samurai Jack: The Shadow of Aku was only released for PlayStation 2 and GameCube.